Mstone8370/UE-Substrate-Material-for-ApexLegends-resource/README.md

 2. Create a folder in directory where Skeletal Mesh exists, and import all textures to that folder.

-   This tool will search for a folder named ```Textures``` by default, but you can designate another folder if you are texturing recolor skins.
+   This tool will search for a folder named ```Textures``` by default, but you can designate another folder name.

 ![texturefoldername](https://github.com/Mstone8370/UE-Material-for-ApexLegends-Asset/assets/43489974/d52d34d1-3d51-4cb2-9445-a9e3b1aa81b5)